 In short, better B-roll creates better video testimonials—because it makes the entire video more engaging.

 Here’s an example of a customer video testimonial we recently completed that contains B-roll footage:

-Did you spot the B-roll footage?
+Did you spot the b-roll footage in the video above?

 It’s the footage of Quinn Tempest brainstorming at a whiteboard with Sophie Bujold of Cliqueworthy—and the footage of Quinn working with a group of clients in a classroom.